Asking the Right Medical Assistant Interview Questions

 - Adding value: Especially if the practice needs to make improvements, ask, “How did you add value to the patient experience at your last job,” and “What did you do at your last company to increase revenues, reduce costs, or save time?”

 - Flexibility: Whether your practice is flexible about work schedules or not, ask the candidate what type of schedule they’re looking for, and if they would be available to work extra hours if needed.

 The right medical assistant will talk about how they accomplish tasks; how the way they’ve communicated and made decisions in past positions should also work well at your practice.

 Finally, finish with an open-ended question, such as “What did you like and not like about your last practice?”
 Listen for clues about whether the candidate could thrive in your practice.

 Asking the right medical assistant interview questions by focusing on hard skills, soft skills, and cultural fit doesn’t mean you’ll never have to do another interview again; but it can help.
-Get more assistance finding and retaining medical assistants who are happy and well-matched to your practice by signing up for Monster Hiring Solutions’ expert recruiting advice and hiring trends.
+Ready to take your candidate search to a higher level?
+Get started on finding the right fit today by posting your job for free on Monster.